rust-lang/book/src/ch07-05-separating-modules-into-different-files.md

 For example, let’s start from the code in Listing 7-17 and move the `front_of_house` module to its own file *src/front_of_house.rs* by changing the crate root file so it contains the code shown in Listing 7-21.
+Now that the files *is* the module we can remove the outer front_of_house module.
 In this case, the crate root file is *src/lib.rs*, but this procedure also works with binary crates whose crate root file is *src/main.rs*.